Twixes/emdrive/README.md

 ## Etymology

-Metrobaza's name is a portmanteau in Polish:
+This is a portmanteau in Polish:

 metryka (metric) + baza danych (database)

+Seems relevant!